harshit14m/project3/README.md

 # project3
-This is a demo for Git and GitHub class
+This is a demo for Git & GitHub class.